Home > Visitor information

 Please respect our privacy by contacting us if you would like to visit.

 Curious about Earthsong and what it is like to live in a cohousing neighbourhood?
 Wanting to learn more about sustainable housing, permaculture and the environment?
-Join a Public Tour, run four times a year by Earthsong residents, and get an inside look at Earthsong and a chance to interact with residents over a cup of tea.
+Join a Public Tour, run in March, May, August and October each year by Earthsong residents, and get an inside look at Earthsong and a chance to interact with residents over a cup of tea.
 These tours are suitable for individuals and small groups. $10 charge for adults, children free

 All public tours begin promptly at the stated time, rain or shine, with no reservations necessary.
 There is a $10 charge for adults, children free, for the two hour tour.
 These public tours include a presentation about Earthsong in the Earthsong Centre, a walk through the neighbourhood and the viewing of a home, followed by afternoon tea and a chance to talk with residents.